Business plan

 2. AI Suite (SaaS)

-27 purpose-built AI tools across 3 tiers (Basic / Optimum / Premium), 10 of them autonomous agents.
+50 AI tools across 6 product categories (27 AI Suite across 3 tiers · 21 Generators · 4 Simulators · 2 Business Formation), 10 of them autonomous agents.
 Lawra Contracts bundles 5 tools into a contract lifecycle.
 Lawra Incorporate Premium ships as a freemium 5-tier package generator — Free Quick (1 AI call, ~6K words) → Premium Complete (7 sequential AI calls, ~30K words, 95+ legal docs in one workflow), priced $0 / $499 one-time / $149/mo Premium bundle.
 Recurring SaaS + one-time unlocks.

 3. Services